 Master of Science in Computer Networking

 The Master of Science in Computer Networking online degree program is designed for individuals who cannot attend on-campus classes because of employment or geographical constraints.
 This degree does not require a thesis or on campus attendance; it may be used in preparation for further graduate study or employment in an industrial research, development or design environment.
 It is available to USA residents and to United States military personnel serving overseas.
+The GRE is required for all applicants.
 Please visit the department web site for current admission requirements and curriculum information.

 Associate Director of Distance Education Programs, College of Engineering

 (What will I learn?)

 A minimum of 31 credit hours is required.
 The computer networking core courses constitute 10 of these 31 credit hours.
 Students must take 12 credit hours of additional computer networking courses from one of four technical concentration areas.
 Each technical concentration area includes required and elective courses.
 The remaining 9 credit hours can be other computer networking courses or courses from the pool of graduate CSC courses or ECE courses that form the CPE major or approved business courses.
 At least 6 of the 31 credits must come from 700-level courses.
 Individual study courses cannot account for more than 3 credit hours.

 Please note that not all courses that may be used in the MS in Computer Networking degree will be offered online but enough courses will be offered online so that students can complete their degree.
 Also, students can take on-campus courses if they want but the fee structure is different and more costly.

 (Is this the program for me?
 How do I apply?)